Coronavirus Disease 2019 (COVID-19)

 Nashua Requires Use of Face Coverings

-An Emergency Public Health Order is now in effect in Nashua, requiring the general public to wear face coverings in situations where they cannot maintain social distancing (six feet of distance between themselves and others).
-First approved by the city’s Board of Health and passed on Thursday, May 21, by the Board of Aldermen, the order is expected to reduce asymptomatic and pre-symptomatic transmission of COVID-19 within our community.
-It is effective immediately and until further notice.
-Read the full alert here and see below for more information about the use of face coverings and frequently asked questions.
+An Emergency Public Health Order is currently in effect in the City of Nashua, requiring the general public to wear face coverings in situations where they cannot maintain social distancing (six feet of distance between themselves and others).
+Approved by the City’s Board of Health and passed on May 21, 2020, by the Board of Aldermen, this order is expected to reduce asymptomatic and pre-symptomatic transmission of COVID-19 within our community.
+It is effective until further notice.
+Read here for more information.

 What You Need To Know

 COVID-19 is a respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
 Coronaviruses are a large family of viruses that can cause illness ranging from the common cold to more severe respiratory illness.
 Novel coronaviruses, like COVID-19, SARS, and MERS, are coronaviruses that jumped the animal to human species barrier.

 What are the symptoms?